cap-js/docs/guides/databases.md

 ### Using `cds compile -2 <dialect>`

-We can generate a SQL DDL script for SQLite by running this in the root directory containing both *.cds* files:
+We can generate an SQL DDL script for SQLite by running this in the root directory containing both *.cds* files:

 ```sh
 cds compile srv/cat-service --to sqlite > schema.sql